AlbertSu123/website/content/posts/defi/Cosmos.md

 ## How IBC works

-Properties of IBC:
-Data confidentiality + Legibility: Send as little data to validator as possible + validator needs to understand the data
+- Properties of IBC: Data confidentiality + Legibility: Send as little data to validator as possible + validator needs to understand the data
-Reliability: Relayer + blockchain works independently, there is a chance of dropping packets.
+- Reliability: Relayer + blockchain works independently, there is a chance of dropping packets.
 This is managed by a sequence number per packet.
-Flow Control: Depends on ledger, IBC does not have overriding rule
+- Flow Control: Depends on ledger, IBC does not have overriding rule
-Authentication: Whenever IBC is to be used, data must be first on the originating blockchain.
-IBC handler(validator?) verifies the data
+- Authentication: Whenever IBC is to be used, data must be first on the originating blockchain. - IBC handler(validator?) verifies the data
-Statefulness: Three parts - clients, connection, channel
+- Statefulness: Three parts - clients, connection, channel
-Clients: info about state of both blockchains
+- Clients: info about state of both blockchains
-connection: identifiers/data structures agreed by both blockchains channel - info about encoding info, state, sequence numbers
+connection: identifiers/data structures agreed by both blockchains
+- Channel: info about encoding info, state, sequence numbers
-Multiplexing: smart contracts can use single IBC connection.
+- Multiplexing: smart contracts can use single IBC connection.
 Generally one to one but IBC supports one to many and many to one

-Relayer - keeps watch of state chain from origin chain(ie Ethereum in example above)
+- Relayer - keeps watch of state chain from origin chain(ie Ethereum in example above)

 ## Use Case